If you are looking for a portable telescope to take on a trip then there are some great options to suit different budgets.

 Celestron Travel Scope DX range

-It, therefore, makes little difference if you buy a DX version or not.
+It therefore makes little difference if you buy a DX version or not.
 Just check the price and what’s included in the accessories as this may vary.

 Celestron C70 Mini Mak